ArmSoM/documentation/docs/getting-started/documentation-center.md

 sidebar_position: 1
 ---

-# Documentation Center
+# ArmSoM Documentation

-This documentation center is a tutorial and guide maintained by the ArmSoM development team and the community to support the ArmSoM series of products and their peripheral products.
+Welcome to the official ArmSoM documentation center - your tutorial and guide for the ArmSoM series of products maintained by our development team and user community.

+Inside you'll find support to get started building your applications and systems powered by ArmSoM's capable computing modules and peripheral products.

+# Getting Help

-If you encounter related problems while using this document, please ask questions through the forum or submit an issue on Github, and we will respond as soon as possible.
+If you run into any problems using this documentation, ask your questions in our forum or submit a GitHub issue.
+We have an active technical support team responding regularly to assist you.

+# community

-# Join the community
+Join the ArmSoM user community!

-Official Forum: [ArmSoM Forum](http://forum.armsom.org/) - Main technical support channel.
+ArmSoM Forum: [ArmSoM Forum](http://forum.armsom.org/) - Our main channel for technical assistance.

+ArmSoM Wechat number: armsom-jackson